 Testosterone Therapy Builds Muscle, Reduces Fat, and Improves Body Composition

 The leading cause of many age-related diseases in men is visceral fat.
 Evidence also shows that many men who are overweight have lower testosterone levels.
-Add to that the countless studies showing TRT helps combat weight gain and reduces visceral fat, and the answer seems pretty obvious.
+The countless studies showing TRT helps combat weight gain and reduces visceral fat, and the solution seems pretty obvious.

 These benefits are not surprising when you consider that testosterone regulates your metabolism.
 It also aids the conversion of proteins into muscle, potentially reversing muscle loss.
-Studies 10 showed higher testosterone levels reduce the loss of lean body mass in older men: meaning, more strength, stronger bones, and less fat.
+This Study10 shows that higher testosterone levels reduced loss of lean body mass: meaning more strength, stronger bones, and less fat.

 Testosterone Improves Sexual Function